How many books are there in the Detective Galileo series? I can only find 4 in English. But there are actually 10 in Japanese and Chinese.

 I know this book is available in Japanese and Mandarin.
 I don’t think it has been translated into English.
 If I am wrong, please let me know.

-This book is the second collection of 5 short stories where Professor Manabu Yukawa and Detective Shumpei Kusanagi are presented with seemingly paranormal events.
+This book reunites Professor Manabu Yukawa and Detective Shumpei Kusanagi and together, they solve cases that are seemingly paranormal events.

-1. 梦想 Dream – A stalker claimed that the girl he was harassing is his dream lover.
-He knew this since he was 10-year-old.
+- 梦想 Dream – A stalker claimed that the girl he was harassing is his dream lover.
+He dreamt about her since he was 10 years old, and he has proof.

-5. 预知 Foreknowledge – Professor Yukawa uncovers how electro rheological (ERfluid was used to turn a prank into murder.
+- 预知 Foreknowledge – Professor Yukawa uncovers how electro rheological (ER) fluid was used to turn a prank into murder.

 Yukawa does not deny the existence of the paranormal, he merely said that he hadn’t encountered sufficient proof of their existence.
 Although he keeps an open mind, his keen observation skills and inquisitive nature helped him to uncover the truth.